kn0w0n3/SNP-Observer/README.md

 ## Usage:

-Parse files containg Single Nucleotide Polymorphism (SNP) data from Ancestry, 23andMe, or data files in the same format.
+Parse files containing Single Nucleotide Polymorphism (SNP) data from Ancestry, 23andMe, or data files in the same format.
 Extracted data will be displayed in the output window.
 The current SNP search functions have not been refined or optimized yet and are currently for demo purposes only.

 Search includes INDEL count

 The demo SNP search includes:
 rs12913832
 rs13447378
 rs1015362
 rs7192